View Calendar

 I live in Newcastle upon Tyne, and have worked in most of the areas mentioned and have relatives in the areas too.
 During the pandemic, face-to-face meetings had to stop and so we developed Zoom meetings instead.
 These opened up the possibility of involvement to many more members as not only could members with mobility issues or family commitments now join in, but members from further afield in other geographical areas, also had the opportunity.

-Now things are feeling safer, face-to-face events have re-started but the Zoom meeting will still continue.
 If you have any ideas for face-to-face activities or topics to discuss by Zoom, please contact me, Violet Rook, by email or phone.

 We welcome members from the Region and beyond in the promotion of the AOUG and The Open University both now and in the future.